 -

-- Request that the DUI suspect removes glasses or hard contact lens at this time if they are being worn.
-Nystagmus is not influenced by how clearly the suspect can see the object he is to follow.
+- Request that the DUI suspect remove their glasses or hard contact lenses at this time if they are being worn.
+Nystagmus is not influenced by how clearly the suspect can see the object they are to follow.
 Check for equal pupil size, resting nystagmus, and equal tracking.

-NOW KEEP YOUR HEAD STILL AND FOLLOW THIS–
+NOW KEEP YOUR HEAD STILL AND FOLLOW THIS WITH YOUR EYES.

 -

-- If the DUI suspect moves his head, use a flashlight or your free hand as a chinrest.
-Position the stimulus 12-15 inches from the suspect’s eyes with your eye-level above his.
+- If the DUI suspect moves their head, use a flashlight or your free hand as a chinrest.
+Position the stimulus 12-15 inches from the suspect’s eyes with your eye level above his.

 STEP 3